asdf-format/asdf/docs/asdf/developer_overview.rst

 **Entry point:** A Python packaging feature that allows asdf to use plugins provided by other packages.
 Entry points are registered when a package is installed and become available to asdf without any additional effort on the part of the user.
-See `<https://packaging.python.org/specifications/entry-points/>`_ for more information.
+See :ref:`pypa-packaging:entry-points` for more information.

 **Resource mapping:** An asdf plugin that provides access to "resources" which